Estimated reading time: 4 minutes

 The internship process can test the student’s socialization to the workplace, aptitude, and skill set.

-For an internship program to be successful, it requires designated resources, a formal structure, and management process for recruiting prospective interns and managing current interns.
+For an internship program to be successful, it requires designated resources, a formal structure, and a management process for recruiting prospective interns and managing current interns.

 8 Components Of An Effective Internship Program